frysop/sewsocial/README.md

 ## Features

--__Colour Scheme__
+### Colour Scheme
-    -I generated a color palette from (https://coolors.co/palette/8b79ab-965190-53316a-dee6ed-bd889e "coolors.co")
+- I generated a color palette from (https://coolors.co/palette/8b79ab-965190-53316a-dee6ed-bd889e "coolors.co")
     ![Palette colours](/assets/media/palette.png)
--__Typography__
+### Typography
-    -I chose **Madimi one** and **Roboto** from (https://fonts.google.com/ "Google Fonts."), with Sans Serif as a backup font in case the fonts are not imported into the site correctly.
+- I chose **Madimi one** and **Roboto** from (https://fonts.google.com/ "Google Fonts."), with Sans Serif as a backup font in case the fonts are not imported into the site correctly.
 The fonts are easy to read and attractive for this less formal website.
     ![Fonts](/assets/media/fonts.png)

 ### Navigation Bar

 - Featured on all three pages, the fully responsive navigation bar includes links to the Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation and a positive user experience.
 There is a toggle feature for mobile devices.
 Clicking on the logo will return the user to the home page.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

   **Mobile Screen Display-**